maubuz/2W6-Notes/docs/wk9/grid.md

 <br>

-Use the properties `grid-column` and `grid-row` to define the grid-item's starting and ending grid lines:
+Use the properties `grid-row` and `grid-column`to define the grid-item's starting and ending grid lines:

 <br>